Daycare centre massacre kills 36, most of them children

 But the child hadn’t come to the school for a month.

-The gunman never came across as unwell, adding he was always polite when dropping his son off — almost too chatty sometimes, she told the BBC.
+The gunman never came across as unwell, she said, adding he was always polite when dropping his son off – almost too chatty sometimes, she told the BBC.

-But today, however, her colleague told her his eyes were crossed and he was quiet.
+But on Thursday, however, her colleague told her the man’s eyes were crossed and he was quiet.

 The teachers tried to lock the door to stop him from entering, but he broke in and went into the rooms where the kids were sleeping.